ercrema/objectmediated_transmission/README.md

 This repository contains the Rmarkdown supplementary material and the R scripts for generating simulation outputs and figures for the manuscript:

 Crema, E.R., Bortolini, E. & Lake, M.W.
 (2023).
-How cultural transmission through objects impacts inferences about cultural evolution. _Journal of Archaeological Method and Theory.
+How cultural transmission through objects impacts inferences about cultural evolution. _Journal of Archaeological Method and Theory_.

 ## File Structure